 Annubes

-AnnubesEnv
+AnnubesEnv environment¶

-This notebook is a simple example of how to use the AnnubesEnv
+This notebook is a simple example of how to use the AnnubesEnv class to create a custom environment and use it to

-train a reinforcement learning agent with stable_baselines3
+train a reinforcement learning agent with stable_baselines3.

 Installation¶